-EE 416 - Independent Study (1-2-2)
+ECE 417 - Independent Study (3-0-3)

-Prerequisites: senior standing and departmental approval.
-Can be taken by students in lieu of EE 415 or as an EE elective with the approval of the department chairperson.
-Work on various individually selected projects guided by the EE department staff.
-The project(s) must be completed and professionally presented by assigned due dates for appropriate review and recording of accomplishment.
-An oral presentation is made at a meeting of all students and faculty advisors involved in the course.
-A formal written report is presented to the faculty advisor at the end of the course.
-If the course is used in lieu of EE 415, the project will consist of library research, design, cost analysis, construction, and testing.
+Prerequisites: ECE 413 or ECE 414 and an approved project proposal.
+Students work on various individually selected projects guided by the department faculty.
+The project(s) of each student must be completed and professionally presented by assigned due dates for appropriate review and recording of accomplishment.
+An oral presentation will be made at a meeting of all students and faculty advisors involved in the course.
+A formal written report will be presented to the faculty advisor at the end of the course.